Relaxation Recordings

 Visualization

 We have all used visualization at some time in our lives; daydreaming, recalling memories, dreaming, thinking, or using our inner dialogue to talk to ourselves about things.
-The technique of performance rehearsal is simply visualization about an event that has not yet occurred.
+The technique of performance rehearsal is simply a visualization of an event that has not yet occurred.
 Visualization for relaxation utilizes the imagination to create a mental location where the mind can be calm and the body can be relaxed.
 It is useful for dealing with headaches, muscle spasms, anxiety, chronic pain, and insomnia.
 For more information about visualization, click here.

 "A Walk through the Forest" (11:16) - Loren Brown, BCB